Thursday, March 1, 2012 / by George Chiriboga

 Second, in Houston, there is a difference between market values and tax appraisal values.
 In theory, they should be the same but it is absolutely impossible for the county to visit every neighborhood in the county, go inside each home to check its condition, and generate at least "three" comparable solds for each property.

 Third, the counties around Houston base their appraised values on budgetary reasons for the year.
 That means, the counties establish a budget for the year, decide the increase in taxation needed to meet the budget, and then generate the increase in tax rate applicable to all the properties in the area.
-Then if the increase was too much for a homeowner the burden of proof is in t ...
+Then if the increase was too much for a homeowner the burden of proof is in the hom. ...